The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Abstract

 \section{Abstract}

 We study the non-linear Dirichlet-to-Neumann map for the Poin\-car\'e--Einstein filling problem.
-For even dimensional manifolds we describe the range of this non-local map in terms of a natural rank two tensor along the boundary determined by the Poincar\'e--Einstein metric.
+For even dimensional manifolds the range of this non-local map is described in terms of a rank two ``Dirichlet-to-Neumann tensor'' along the boundary determined by the Poincar\'e--Einstein metric.
 This tensor is proportional to the variation of renormalized volume along a path of Poincar\'e--Einstein metrics.
-We show that it has an explicit formula and is the unique, natural conformal hypersurface invariant of transverse order equaling the boundary dimension.
-We also construct such conformally invariant Dirichlet-to-Neumann tensors for Poincar\'e--Einstein fillings for odd dimensional manifolds with conformally flat boundary.
+We construct natural ``Dirichlet-to-Neumann hypersurface invariants'' that are conformally invariant and recover all Dirichlet-to-Neumann tensors.
+We give an explicit formula for these hypersurface invariants and use a new vanishing result for odd order $T$-curvatures to show that they are the unique, natural conformal hypersurface invariant of transverse order equaling the boundary dimension.
+We also construct such conformally invariant Dirichlet-to-Neumann hypersurface invariants for Poincar\'e--Einstein fillings for odd dimensional manifolds with conformally flat boundary.

 {{\bm \alpha}} {{\scalebox{.76}{${\bm \alpha}$}}} {{\bm \nu}} {{\bm \lambda}} {{\scalebox{.76}{${\bm \nu}$}}} {\hh\hh\!{\scalebox{.56}{${\bm \nu}$}}}

 {{\bm \mu}} {{\scalebox{.76}{${\bm \mu}$}}} {\hh\hh\!{\scalebox{.56}{${\bm \mu}$}}}